burke1791/burke-blog/src/pages/blog/2022-03-09-setting-up-sql-server-in-ec2.md

   * Set SQL Server Browser to automatic startup
   * Enable Mixed Mode Auth
   * After the server is running enable TCP/IP access and restart the server

+    * In the IPAll section, make sure "TCP Dynamic Ports" is blank and "TCP Port" is set to 1433
 * Open TCP and UDP ports for SQL Server (1433, 1434)
 * Run `aws configure --profile ...` using the programmatic access keys for the S3 user